cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 The nature of NULL, and in fact, its very presence in the relational model, is controversial.
 Some database scholars treat NULL as a special value that is included with every domain.
 So we can say that we have put a NULL value in our table for the death attribute for each living author.
 However, NULL exhibits special properties that make it problematic as a value, such as the fact that it cannot be compared with other values, including other NULLs - more on this in a bit.
 For this reason, other scholars prefer to treat NULL as a special *state* of the attribute; we can say that **death** is in a null state when the author is living.
 Finally, some scholars reject NULL entirely as fundamentally incompatible with relational theory.

 The problem NULL was created to solve is the problem of missing information.
 Information may be unknown for many reasons: it may be that nobody knows the true value, or it may have been simply overlooked when entering data into the database, or any number of other causes.
 Data may be irrelevant or inapplicable, as in the example of the **death** date for living authors.
-Researchers have identified quite a few different meanings that can be ascribed to NULL, which has led some scholars to propose additional placeholders instead of just one (although some of those proposals were intended to highlight the problems with NULL, rather than improve the model).
+Researchers have identified many different meanings that can be ascribed to NULL, which has led some scholars to propose additional placeholders instead of just one (although some of those proposals were intended to highlight the problems with NULL, rather than improve the model).
 The problem is, the definition of a tuple requires there to be *something* associated with every attribute defined in the relation schema; even if nothing from the domain is appropriate, the tuple cannot simply be incomplete.

 While there are alternatives to the use of NULL, the alternatives are problematic in their own ways.
 Most database systems based on the relational model implement support for NULL.
 For these reasons, NULL is an important part of our discussion of the relational model.